H. R. P. Dickson: Life

 Dickson served as British Political Agent in Bahrain from 1919 to 1920.
 In late January to late February 1920 Dickson visited Ibn Saud in Hasa in what is now Saudi Arabia.
 Around the same time he wrote a report on the Ikhwan movement.
 He also served in Persia (present-day Iran).
 In 1929 he was appointed British Political Agent to Kuwait, and served in this role until 1936.
 He briefly held this role again in 1941.

 Some of his reports have been published in Political Diaries of the Arab World: Persian Gulf 1904-1965.
 The publishers' description of this volume reads in part: "Perhaps the most idiosyncratic [contributor to the volume] was Lt.
 Col. H. R. P. Dickson who wrote voluminously in the 1920s and 1930s on his trips into the Saudi hinterland, his meetings with rulers and all the machinations and gossip that sometimes go into political intelligence-gathering."

 After retiring from his political career he worked for the Kuwait Oil Company, for which company he had been the first Chief Local Representative in Kuwait.

 Dickson had a detailed knowledge of northern Gulf Arab life and customs, and produced two books which are considered valuable chronicles of a now-threatened way of life.
 These books, The Arab of the Desert: A Glimpse into Badawin Life in Kuwait and Sa'udi Arabia, first published in 1949, and Kuwait and her Neighbours, first published in 1956, have been described as 'monumental', and are now sought-after collector's items.

 Dickson had a son, diplomat Hanmer Yorke Warrington Saud ("Dickie") Dickson, MBE (who died in May 2005), and a daughter (Irene) Zahra Freeth (née Dickson, died on 20 May 2015 after a short illness), who was also an author on Middle Eastern topics and who co-edited and abridged the third edition of The Arab of the Desert.

 The Dickson House Cultural Centre, Kuwait City

 The British Political Agency in Kuwait was based in a house that had been built in 1870 for a Kuwaiti merchant.
 The Dicksons moved into the house in 1929, and the building served as the British political agency until 1935.
-Dickson lived there until his death in 1959 and Dame Violet until the Iraqi invasion of Kuwait in 1990, when she was evacuated to Britain.
+Dickson lived there until his death in 1959, and Dame Violet until the Iraqi invasion of Kuwait in 1990, when she was evacuated to Britain.
 Dame Violet died before the liberation of Kuwait.
 The house was ransacked during the invasion, but has since been restored by the Kuwaiti National Council for Culture, Arts and Letters, and is now a tourist attraction.
-It is one of few surviving examples of nineteenth century Kuwaiti architecture, with thirty rooms on two floors.
+It is one of the few surviving examples of nineteenth century Kuwaiti architecture, with thirty rooms on two floors.